 1. Mixed-Use Building

 The design must incorporate a grocery store (commercial) on the ground floor and the residential units above.
+The competition program calls for a building of up to 181,000 ft2, with at least 12,000 ft2 being allocated to the first floor grocery.

 2. Height Limits + Bulk

 The building(s) should be up to 14 stories and up to 130′ in height, with the commercial floor to ceiling height measuring at least 14′, per City requirements.
 To provide a varied street facade, bulk dimensions will apply to portions of the building above the prevailing street wall height (no higher than 80 ft).
-Above this height the building may not exceed a continuous dimension of more than 110′ in length of 125′ on the diagonal.
+Above this height the building may not exceed a continuous dimension of more than 110′ in length or 125′ on the diagonal.

 3. Unit Count